Step 6 Summary

-Step 5 concluded with the development of alternative scenarios which were evaluated based on indicators from Step 2.
-In this step the alternative scenarios will be presented to decision makers, stakeholders and the public to solicit feedback about the selection and design of a preferred scenario for the metropolitan area.
+Step 6 involves the development and selection of a preferred scenario.
+The alternative scenarios will be presented to decision makers, stakeholders and the public to solicit feedback about the selection and design of a preferred scenario for the metropolitan area.
 The preferred scenario will consist of a package including: a concept map, a set of major programs, policies or general actions, and spatially distributed housing and employment forecasts.

 - The concept map shows future land use types and major transportation changes based on the major themes of the preferred scenario, but more general than comprehensive plans or zoning maps.

 - A set of major programs, policies or general actions that can achieve the preferred scenario.

 - Forecasts of future housing and employment, at the TAZ level, helps to inform and guide subsequent planning, such as RTP updates, subsequent plan updates, and other options available to local governments to accommodate growth consistent with a preferred scenario.

 - A narrative describes the map, programs, policies or actions, and forecasts of the preferred scenario.

 In this phase of public engagement, the community reviews the results of the alternative scenario evaluations, gives their feedback and preferences, and helps identify effective policies or actions to achieve community goals.
 That public input, along with the evaluations of the alternative scenarios, will inform the development of the preferred scenario.